holliefang/Filmter/README.md

 - Create unique photos by applying filter effects and subtitles.
 - Place photos in order by simple drag.
 - Create photo collection in classic display.
-- Share your work to family and friends.
+- Share your work with family and friends.

 #### UIKit